wjbmattingly/python_for_dh/README.md

 # INTRODUCTION TO PYTHON FOR HUMANISTS
-This course is an introduction to Python.
+This repository is a free JupyterBook that introduces readers to Python.
 It presumes no knowledge on the part of the reader about programming in general or knowledge of data.

 # Table of Contents
 PREFACE
-   1. Preface

 PART ONE: The Basics of Python
    1. Introduction to Python